mayroberts/lcwgs-population-analysis-minus-the-cursing/Fst.md

         `chromosome_name` `position` `alpha` `beta` `fst`

-- the headers for the `average_fst.txt` should be * I'm pretty sure - based on clues from here, there, and the depths of forum convos *\
+- the headers for the `average_fst.txt` (output of `realSFS fst stat`) should be * I'm pretty sure - based on clues from here, there, and the depths of forum convos *\

         `unweighted_avg_fst` `weighted_avg_fst`

 - For the avg_fst we want to use weighted_avg_fst(i. e. ratio of averages) (based on Bhatia 2013 https://genome.cshlp.org/content/23/9/1514.full.pdf)\

-And then, because I gave up trying to get my code to work pullling all the files together to tabulate the output I manual created my fst table in excel because,
+And then, because I gave up trying to get my code to work pullling all the files together to tabulate the output I manually created my fst table in excel lol